Sustainability in Printing: The Advantages of Soy and Vegetable-Based Inks

 1. Better for the Final Product

-Soy ink produces sharper and more bright colors than petroleum-based ink.
+Soy ink produces sharper and brighter colors than petroleum-based ink.
 The ink dries faster and has better adhesion, which results in higher-quality printing.

 2. Environmentally Friendly